 All of this coming from someone who probably wasn’t there, and who’s just repeating over and over again that it doesn’t count if it’s not scientifically proven and because you’re so dumb.
 Do you really blame people for not accepting such arguments?

 Of course, that’s just the subjective view.
 People do have loads of defects as observers of just about anything else than familiar everyday things.
 Memory really is unreliable.
 Cognitive biases do exist.
 But I would not have sufficient grounds to assert this if I had not studied the matter extensively, and most people have not done that.
 Studying the matter has also involved studying the methods of science so that I can assert they do give more reliable results.
-Why this is so is really the topic of a whole other article that I almost wrote right at the beginning of this blog’s history but never got around to as of this writing.
+Why this is so is really the topic of a whole other article.
 But briefly: scientists, at least as a group, know that they are “stupid” like everyone else.
 Because of this, they have methods that eliminate the possibility of doubt and reliance on human judgement as far as possible.
 (And yet they still doubt, just in case.)
 It is often not “scientists’ opinion on a matter against someone else’s opinion;” if you do something like a control group study, it’s about as close as you can get to eliminating all other possible reasons for the effects as the treatment (or whatever) that’s being tested.
 (I recommend reading that article to see why.)
 Further, even if you get a positive result from a control group study, there may be some room for doubt… but if you can only get positive results in uncontrolled conditions and never in the controlled ones, then nope, the phenomenon almost certainly just doesn’t exist.